cppservergit/cppserver-docs/tech-overview.md

 	}
 ```

-They receive the worker thread's JSON buffer to store the response, and a variable representing the microservice in question, this is a struct with several fields and functions that automate generating properly formatted SQL without risks of SQL injection attacks, the sql:: module takes care of the hard work, and will trigger an exception in there is a fatal error, that exception will be trapped by the function that wraps/coordinates all the tasks inside the mse:: module, microservice(), and in that case a JSON with the proper ERROR status will be returned, and detailed logs will be printed on the server using the logger:: module, which will use STDERR and/or LOKI (a very popular logs aggregator)
+They receive the worker thread's JSON buffer to store the response, and a variable representing the microservice in question, this is a struct with several fields and functions that automate generating properly formatted SQL without risks of SQL injection attacks, the sql:: module takes care of the hard work and will trigger an exception in there is a fatal error, that exception will be trapped by the function that wraps/coordinates all the tasks inside the mse:: module, microservice(), and in that case, a JSON with the proper ERROR status will be returned, and detailed logs will be printed on the server using the logger:: module, which will use STDERR and/or LOKI (a very popular logs aggregator)

 The microservice data structure is central to this mechanism, when config.json is parsed, each entry (if valid) will be converted into a variable of this type: